alfarisi/urlmeta/docs/CONTRIBUTING.md

 - 💬 [Discussions](https://github.com/alfarisi/urlmeta/discussions) - Ask questions
 - 🐛 [Issues](https://github.com/alfarisi/urlmeta/issues) - Report bugs
-- 📧 Email - maintainer@example.com (for security issues)

 ## Recognition

-Contributors will be:
-- Listed in README.md
+Contributors will be listed in README.md and release notes.
-- Mentioned in release notes
-- Added to AUTHORS file (if significant contributions)

-## Code of Conduct

-Be respectful, inclusive, and professional.
-We aim to foster a welcoming community.

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the 0BSD License.

-## Questions?

-Feel free to open an issue or discussion if you have questions about contributing!

 ---